 Located 155km northwest of Nairobi and 5km from Nakuru town, this Park is easy to reach by road or air transport.
-By road, this protected area is reached via a tar road from Nairobi.
+By road, you can reach this area reached via a tar road from Nairobi.
 If not road, you can board a plane from Jomo Kenyatta International Airport just in the southeast of Nairobi.

-Additionally, Lake Nakuru National Park can be accessed from several other parks.
+Additionally, you can access Lake Nakuru National Park from several other parks.
 From Maasai Mara, the total distance is about 235km and takes about six hours for the drive.

 From Samburu, the distance is 300km and expect to drive for about five and half hours.
 Then from Laikipia plateau the drive takes between three to seven hours depending on the reserve you are coming from.

 Game drive is one of the reasons for a trip to Lake Nakuru.
 It is offered in a well-conditioned vehicle with a pop-up roof and an expert guide to give detailed information about the Park’s natural wonders.

 This option gives the chance to drive close to the Rhinoceros and as well a number of other Wild animals like warthogs, hippos, buffalo, Impala, Rothschild giraffes to name but a few.

 Other than Wildlife, the Park has more to see and one of the must-sees is the Makalia falls.
 It is best to see this beautiful natural scenery during the rainy season when the water is in full flow.

 The cascade makes for a spectacular sight.
 Adding to the scenic setting, the fall invites a number of Wildlife species.
 During the dry season, this fall is empty and it isn’t worth a visit.